How to Keep Frogs Out of Your Pool

 Certain species of frogs and toads are endangered and may be protected by your state.
 Killing endangered frogs can contribute to their extinction and even get you into legal trouble.

 Even if the frogs are not endangered, they have only pure intentions and do not mean bringing the issues you may experience.
-It is best to find one of the alternative methods for removing and preventing frogs.
+Finding one of the alternative methods for removing and preventing frogs is best.
 There are many useful and humane methods.

 Many of the methods listed above are easy, inexpensive, and humane.
 Overall, frogs are gentle creatures and can help keep your garden and yard free from pests.
 Remember to treat them gently while removing them from your pool!